 Day 2: Central Coast

 After breakfast and coffee at The Bean on the harbor, spend the morning exploring the riverfront town of New Bern.
-Visit Tryon Palace and the North Carolina History Center, wander through the spectacular gardens, historic homes and quaint shops of downtown, or stop by the birthplace of Pepsi before continuing your tour of the coastal wineries.
+Visit Tryon Palace and the North Carolina History Center, wander through the spectacular gardens, historic homes and quaint shops of downtown, or stop by the Birthplace of Pepsi before continuing your tour of the coastal wineries.

-Day 3: Wilmingon & Ocean Isle Beach
+Day 3: Wilmington & Ocean Isle Beach

 Get an early start this morning and drive to Rose Hill to see the world’s largest frying pan.
 Sheltered under a gazebo, the pan is 15 feet in diameter, weighs two tons and can cook 365 chickens at a time.

 From there, follow along the coast to Ocean Isle Beach and Silver Coast Winery.
 Situated by lush woods and only 15 minutes from the beach, Silver Coast Winery offers tours of its production facility, wine tastings of traditional European-styled wines, a gift shop and an eclectic art gallery featuring local artisans.
 If you want to spend more time in Ocean Isle Beach, make plans to visit Jinks Creek Waterfront Grille, where the outdoor dining options feature a spacious patio, tiki bar and gazebo, all with amazing views.

 Winery schedules vary seasonally, so it’s a good idea to call ahead to confirm hours.
 Please drink responsibly.
 Designate a driver.